Mount Barker (WA), WA

 Where is Mount Barker (WA)?

-Mount Barker (WA) is a suburb of Western Australia, Australia.
+Mount Barker (WA) is a suburb of Western Australia, Australia, in the Plantagenet local government area.

 What is the population of Mount Barker (WA)?